 This is a community event, where we welcome everyone to get involved.

 Charges We charge a nominal amount to cover food and to encourage you to attend.
 At present we are finding lots of people book tickets for free events but don’t then turn up.
 As we sell out, this means we turn people away, who could actually come.

-The NCCE and The Institute of Code (IoC) are paying for the food of our army of presenters and helpers and for tech support etc. Please only book a presenter/helper ticket if agreed with Jane (firstname.lastname@example.org).
+The NCCE and The Institute of Coding (IoC) are paying for the food of our army of presenters and helpers and for tech support etc.

 More about the NCCE’s accelerator programme